 'Stuff' that dreams are made of.

-What got the large group of travellers to the small villages in the Parvati Valley was not just the clean green environs but also a weed, growing wildly in the fields.
+What got the large group of travellers to the small villages in the Parvati Valley was not just the clean green environs but also a weed, also known as Malana cream, growing wildly in the fields.
 Locally known as 'Bhaang', the villagers used the seeds for local cuisines and as offerings in the local temples.
 To the foreign travellers, it was Marijuana and it was back in the sixties when the local villagers of Himachal Pradesh first understood the economical importance of this weed growing wildly all around them.

 Image Credits: Manish